kostadindev/GONEXT-ML/README.md

-# GoNext - League of Legends Assistant API
+# **GONEXT** - League of Legends Assistant API

-This is the ML server for GONEXT - a GenAI-powered assistant tailored for League of Legends players.
+This is the ML server for **GONEXT** - a GenAI-powered assistant tailored for League of Legends players.

 **GONEXT** delivers real-time and personalized strategies, matchups, synergies, and builds.
-By harnessing the Riot API, GoNext retrieves live game data—covering both allied and enemy players—and employs large language models to offer context-specific guidance for every match.
+By harnessing the Riot API, **GONEXT** retrieves live game data—covering both allied and enemy players—and employs large language models to offer context-specific guidance for every match.

 ## Features